Tristan-D-19/vendor-orders-challenge/README.md

-To start the database run docker-compose up postgres
+To start the backend run docker-compose up

-to stop the database run docker-compose down postgres
+to stop the backend run docker-compose down